 The 2015 competition is now open for entries!

 For more details about the competition take a look at the section below …

 Please note, as we have recently suspended our picture book list we no longer accept submissions of picture book texts/illustrations.

 THE TIMES/CHICKEN HOUSE CHILDREN’S FICTION COMPETITION

-THE 2014 TIMES/CHICKEN HOUSE COMPETITION IS NOW CLOSED.
+THE 2015 TIMES/CHICKEN HOUSE COMPETITION IS NOW OPEN FOR ENTRIES.

-In January 2014 we will announce the longlist here on our website and will be sharing extracts from the longlisted entries on the Times website.
-A shortlist will be drawn up in February 2014, with the winner chosen and announced in April 2014.
+In January 2015 we will announce the longlist here on our website and will be sharing extracts from the longlisted entries on the Times website.
+A shortlist will be drawn up in February 2015, with the winner chosen and announced at the end of March, 2015.

 What Chicken House are looking for: